-Through a nationwide network of local coalitions, Clean Cities provides project assistance to help stakeholders in the public and private sectors deploy alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.
+The U.S. Department of Energy's Vehicle Technologies Office Technology Integration Program provides project assistance in the form of the Clean Cities Coalition Network, technical assistance, and project funding to help stakeholders in the public and private sectors implement alternative and renewable fuels, idle reduction measures, fuel economy improvements, and emerging transportation technologies.

 To see project examples, explore alternative transportation case studies.